Sungai Tohor, Tebingtinggi Island, Riau, Indonesia

 How to stop the haze and have fun at the same time?

-Here are the three ingredients: a group of passionate people, a peat forest, and a warm, welcoming homestay.
+Here are the three ingredients: a group of passionate people, a peat swamp forest, and a warm, welcoming community.

 Our local partner